Skip to main content

 Package Your Projects #

-Always package the tools and code libraries that you would like to share with other people.
+Always package the applications and code libraries that you would like to share with other people.
 Packages enable people to use your code with the operating systems and tools that they prefer to work with, and also allow them to manage which version of your code they use.

 You can also use wheel packages to share development tools.
 If you publish your Python application as a wheel, other developers can run it with uv or pipx.
 All wheel packages require an existing installation of Python.